The archive

 The tax relief gap

-Higher-rate UK taxpayers can claim back 25p for every £1 they donate to charity.
+Higher-rate UK taxpayers can claim back 25p for every £1 they donate.
 Most don't.
-HMRC estimates over £500 million goes unclaimed every year.
-Here's how to fix that in 10 minutes.
+HMRC says over £500 million goes unclaimed yearly.
+Fix it in 10 minutes.

 1 May 2026 · 6 min read